Getting help and advice

 Where to find help:

-- The Trustee has carefully chosen Liverpool Victoria (LV) to give members access to financial advice.
+- Liverpool Victoria (LV) has been chosen as the official partner to give RPS members access to financial advice.
 LV can be contacted on 0800 023 4187.
 This service is authorised and regulated by the Financial Conduct Authority.

 - You can also find an Independent Financial Adviser (IFA) in your area at unbiased.co.uk – just be sure to go with someone who has knowledge and experience in pensions, rather than a generic financial adviser.